-So while planning this trip, we found out that neither of us really knew a darn thing about Maine.
+So while planning this trip, we found out that neither of us knew a darn thing about Maine.
 All I knew was that lobsters and syrup would be abundant.
 My wife had talked to some friends that suggested we visit Bar Harbor (pronounced Bah Hahba) and Acadia National Park.
 Of course, you can’t get there by plane (at least on our budget), so we flew into Portland, rented a car, and stayed there for a night to see the sites before driving up to Bar Harbor.

 Getting Started in Portland

 When I rolled into the car rental area, the person at the Avis desk held up a set of keys with a big pink tag and said this must be for you.
 I felt like royalty, but in all honesty, I was just happy they had the car with hand controls in Maine.
-It also gave me a clue to how few people are in Maine.
+It also gave me a clue as to how few people are in Maine.

 After doing extensive research (and by that I mean Googling Portland) I found that Portland is the largest city in Maine.
 We allotted one day to tour Portland, which was plenty of time to see the highlights.
 I will say that it is a pretty cool coastal city, but much smaller than I expected.
 It has a mix of new and old buildings incorporated on a historic waterfront.
 We stayed at the Marriott Residence Inn.
 The hotel was very nice, relatively new, and fully accessible, but it was probably just far enough away that we decided to drive when we went out.